ktownsend-personal/RetroPhone/src/README.md

 ### Regional Sounds
 The [lib/regionConfig](../lib/regionConfig/) library encapsulates the various settings for frequencies and cadences for call progress tones and bell ringing.
 We currently have configurations for North America and United Kingdom.

+### WiFi
+The [lib/wifiHandler](../lib/wifiHandler/) library is where I'm putting my comms.
+I am also using the [WiFiManager](https://github.com/tzapu/WiFiManager) library for setting up the initial wifi connection using AP mode and a config web page and automatically connecting to it at startup.